veramolabs/did-ens-spec/README.md

 - `org.w3c.did.service`

   OPTIONAL.
 A set of [services](https://www.w3.org/TR/did-core/#services) as per W3C DID Core specification.
+The service `id` property MAY be omitted.
+In that case the DID resolver will generate a canonical value for the specific service entry.

   > NOTE: the ENS Service will be automatically propagated as a service during DID resolution.

 - `org.w3c.did.verificationMethod`

   OPTIONAL.
 A set of [verification methods](https://www.w3.org/TR/did-core/#verification-methods) as per W3C DID Core specification.
+Verification method `id` property values MUST be relative DID URIs, e.g., `#my-key-id-1234`.

   >NOTE: the owner of the ENS name will be automatically propagated as a verification method during DID resolution.